mon-gmx/shortlinks/README.md

 ### To be redirected:
   `curl -L http://localhost:8080/goog`

-To have the best experience for this redirection project, you would want to have this project serving in port 80 and a record in your DNS so you can just use this in your browser like: `shortlinks/googl` and be redirected to the site associated to the `googl` handler.
+To have the best experience for this redirection project, you would want to have this project serving in port 80 and a record in your DNS so you can just use this in your browser like: `shortlinks/googl` and be redirected to the site associated to the `googl` handle.

 If you want to expose this directly, you are advised to use a proxy from your HTTP server so you don't need to add `CAP_NET_BIND_SERVICE` permissions and add security concerns; you can add this directive to your nginx site: